chromaui/chromatic-docs/src/content/guides/combine-stories-e2e.md

 - **Critical flows:** Validate essential user journeys (login, checkout, etc.) that span multiple components and pages.
 - **Unforeseen interactions:** Can reveal issues arising from unexpected component combinations or side effects.

-Most teams use Storybook to test a wide array of UI scenarios testing and employ E2E tests to safeguard key user journeys.
+Most teams use Storybook to test a wide array of UI scenarios and employ E2E tests to safeguard key user journeys.
 Component-level tests offer greater stability due to their reliance on mocked data and APIs.
 This isolation also simplifies creating test cases for edge cases like failures and loading states.
 In contrast, E2E tests uncover integration issues and ensure the system functions cohesively.

 ## How to run visual tests with Storybook, Playwright, and Cypress in a single project?